Scanning file uploads in Remix / React Router v7

 sudo apt-get install -y clamav && sudo freshclam

-Custom upload handler
+Manual upload handler (without @pompelmi/remix)

 Remix's unstable_parseMultipartFormData accepts an upload handler — an async function that receives each part of the multipart request and returns a value stored in the resulting FormData.
 Write the file bytes to a temp path and return the path: